Laserbolt/Bluej-Themes/README.md

 <br>

-> [!CAUTION]
+> [!WARNING]
-> This method is preferred but is only possible if the folder of bluej has write permission for the user
+> This method is preferred but is only possible if the user can run the file with admin permission once

  1\.
 Click on `Code` at the top-right corner of this page and select `Download ZIP` from the dropdown menu)
 2. Go to your `Downloads` folder, right-click `Bluej-Theme-Hub.zip`, and select `Extract here`.